 The main aim of any business is to produce products/offer services that will eventually attract customers and result in a sale.
 All the materials in the supply chain ranging from inventories, raw materials, and work-in-progress are there to serve this purpose.
 What companies need to do is to identify whether they possess the right inventories, raw materials, and work-in-progress, and supply chain analytics is the key to help them do this.
 Supply chain analytics highlights a redundant or slow-moving stock that has occurred due to wrong forecasts and inaccurate estimates.
 It can also help identify instances where there was the potential to sell more products, to meet the demand that was there but left unmet.

 Not just the internal decisions and factors, but several external factors also have an impact on the supply chain.
-Take the case of poor performing suppliers for instance.
+Take the case of poor-performing suppliers for instance.
 This can have a major impact on other supply chain factors such as customer service levels, on-time delivery performance, and inventory holding.
 Supply chain analytics can help by taking an ERP system’s raw data and transform it into detailed performance metrics, supplier by supplier.
-With this companies can easily identify gaps in supplier performance and quickly act to rectify it.
+These companies can easily identify gaps in supplier performance and quickly act to rectify it.

 Efficient utilization of data